crypto-org-chain/chain-docs/docs/getting-started/mainnet.md

 ### Step 3-5.
 Send a `create-validator` transaction

-Once the node is fully synced, we are now ready to send a `create-validator` transaction and join the network, for example:
+Once the node is synced, we are now ready to send a `create-validator` transaction and join the network, for example:

 ```
 $ ./chain-maind tx staking create-validator \
 --from=[name_of_your_key] \
---amount=500000tcro \
+--amount=[amount of cro, i.e. 1000cro] \
---pubkey=[tcrocnclconspub...]  \
+--pubkey=[crocnclconspub...]  \
 --moniker="[The_id_of_your_node]" \
 --security-contact="[security contact email/contact method]" \
---chain-id="testnet-croeseid-2" \
+--chain-id="crypto-org-chain-mainnet-1" \
 --commission-rate="0.10" \
 --commission-max-rate="0.20" \
 --commission-max-change-rate="0.01" \
 --min-self-delegation="1" \
 --gas 80000000 \
---gas-prices 0.1basetcro
+--gas-prices 0.1basecro

 {"body":{"messages":[{"@type":"/cosmos.staking.v1beta1.MsgCreateValidator"...}
 confirm transaction before signing and broadcasting [y/N]: y